 Chopping Mall (1986) (AKA "Killbots")

-starring: Kelli Maroney, Tony O'Dell, Russell Todd
+Starring: Kelli Maroney, Tony O'Dell, Russell Todd

-A shopping mall can be a dangerous place; apart from large robberies and pickpockets, there is also the rude sales person, the tempting greasy hamburgers dripping with cholesterol, and the occasional bawling babies on the table next to you while you're eating.
+A shopping mall can be a dangerous place; apart from large robberies and pickpockets, there are also the rude sales person, the tempting greasy hamburgers dripping with cholesterol, and the occasional bawling babies on the table next to you while you're eating.

 Oh, and then there are the killbots.

-While the title is misleading as to no actual chopping was done, Chopping Mall does fit in as a fun and cheesy scifi slasher about killer robots and teen boys who get turned on by tasting pizza from their girlfriends' mouth.
+While the title is misleading as to no actual chopping was done, Chopping Mall does fit in as a fun and cheesy scifi slasher about killer robots and teen boys who get turned on from tasting pizza on their girlfriends' mouth.
 It's no real winner in logic and writing but it's silliness is original enough, its execution well paced to keep it from ever being dull, and it's even successful in blending bad movie funnies with a humorously bad script.

 The idea of killer bots isn't entirely new for 1986; on the same year, Craven released a film about an A.I. chip transplant gone wrong in his scifi, drama/horror hocus Deadly Friend, and two years prior, we have another one hailing from the future to kill off a possible war hero in The Terminator, an action scifi thriller that honestly borrowed a lot of slasher film elements.
-But what set these two titles from Chopping Mall is that the bots here looked like they fit in; they're not utterly high-tech, but rather clunky, cheap and real robotic-sounding, making them less humanoid and more fun to watch as they slaughter one teen to the next.
+But what set these two titles from Chopping Mall is that the bots here look like they fit in; they're not utterly high-tech, but rather clunky, cheap and real robotic-sounding, making them less humanoid and more fun to watch as they slaughter one teen to the next.
 Although the sleeping darts and tazer are considerable, one may question the necessity for these guys to have steel-cutting lasers to begin with.
 (It's like the guys who designed these "protectors" were begging for a bloodbath!)
-They may not be "true" slasher villains in the sense that they're more akin to a commercialized Dalek than a guy in a Halloween mask, but fret not, they did the job right.
+They may not be "true" slasher villains in the sense that they're more akin to a commercialized Dr. Who Dalek than a guy in a Halloween mask, but fret not, they still get the job done.
 (Plus, they're awfully polite.
 How often do we have killers wishing you a good day?
 Then again, they tell it to you once you're dead...)

-Chopping Mall is a real treat as an 80s time capsule; big hair, corny lines, a cheesy opening featuring bikini clad models used to advertise store, electro-synthesizer scoring and a whole lot of shoddy practical effects, it really is a film made to be an enjoyable ride for the decade, despite the low budget and over-the-top premises.
-The film's really nothing more than an exploitative time waster that's made to entertain and entertain only, so those who're expecting a smarter, deeper horror shtick would surely be disappointed.
+Chopping Mall is a real treat as an 80s time capsule; big hair, corny lines, a cheesy opening featuring bikini clad models used to advertise stores, electro-synthesizer scoring and a whole lot of shoddy practical effects, it really is a film made to be an enjoyable ride for the decade, despite the low budget and over-the-top premises.
+The film's really nothing more than an exploitative time waster that's made to entertain and entertain only, so those who're expecting a smarter, deeper horror shtick will surely be disappointed.
 Then again, this is a movie about robots with lasers hunting down teens in a mall in the 80s.
 I can't think of anything else you would be looking for in that.

 1 male gets his throat crushed with robot pincers